matthewtolman/matthewtolman.com/data/matthew-tolman/articles/predictions-in-2022-2022-11-10.md

 people will be very upset when they realize how much terrible software has been written which assumes that phone numbers don't change for a person.
 Locked-out accounts will be commonplace for services with SMS-based two-factor authentication.
-Fortunately, it may not be so commonplace as to be news-breaking, assuming that the recession doesn't hit so bad that phone number changes becomes widespread.
+It may not be so commonplace as to be news-breaking, assuming that the recession doesn't hit so bad that phone number changes becomes widespread.